NEUBIAS/training-resources/_modules/display_settings.md

 ---
-title: Lookup tables
+title: Display settings
 layout: module

 prerequisites:
   - "[Digital image basics](../pixels)"

 objectives:
-  - "Understand how the numerical values in an image are transformed into colorful images that you see on display screen."
+  - "Understand how the numerical values in an image are transformed into bright and colorful images that you see on display screen."
-  - "Understand what a lookup table (LUT) is and why adjusting it is useful."
+  - "Understand what a colormap is and why adjusting it is useful."
-  - "Understand how perception about image content changes on viewing it by altering LUT "
+  - "Understand how perception about image content changes on viewing it by altering contrast and colormaps "
-  - "Use LUTs responsibly for scientific purposes."
+  - "Use display settings responsibly for scientific purposes."

 motivation: |
   Images are a collection of a lot (millions) of values, which is information that is hard to process for our human brains.
 Thus, one typically assigns a color to each distinct value, by means of a mapping table i.e. lookup table (LUT).
 There is no fix recipe for how to adjust this mapping from numbers to colors.
 It is easy to choose a mapping that hides certain information in an image, while emphasizing other information.
 Thus, configuring this mapping properly is a great responsibility that scientists have to take on when presenting their image data.